Skip to content

 Substring

 Defines the destination object: DAT, PAR, STR or NI.
-This property is a list, i.e. there can be many destination objects, in case there are many matches possible.
-The number of parents in the RE gives the number of possible sub strings.
+This property is a list, i.e. there can be many destination objects in case there are multiple matches possible.
+The number of parents in the RE gives the number of possible substrings.

-The SWIP VFSM is used to control a switch point function which is used to evaluate changes of data of other VFSM.
+The SWIP VFSM is used to control a switch point function which is used to evaluate changes of data of other VFSMs.
 The following graph shows the usage of the SWIP VFSM:

 A13_1_SWIP_VFSM_graph